setminami/TableReconstructor/docs/index.rst

-..
-Jsonica documentation master file, created by sphinx-quickstart on Sun Jan 14 08:43:10 2018.
+.. jsonica documentation master file, created by sphinx-quickstart on Sun Jan 14 10:36:50 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Jsonica's documentation!
+Welcome to jsonica's documentation!
 ===================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

+   jsonica

 Indices and tables